olympiawoj/graphql-query-language-notes/graphql-query-language-transcript.md

 }
 ```

- Now, `categories` look like strings, but they all seem pretty similar. `CAT`, `DOG`, `STINGRAY`, and `RABBIT`.
-GraphQL is a query language for your API, but it's also a type system for your API.
+ Now, `categories` look like strings, but they all seem pretty similar. `CAT`, `DOG`, `STINGRAY`, and `RABBIT`. **GraphQL is a query language for your API, but it's also a type system for your API.**

-[00:43] The GraphQL spec describes a schema definition language, which we'll use to define all of the different queries and all of the different types that are available on this API.
+[00:43] The **GraphQL spec** describes a **schema definition language**, which we'll use to define all of the different queries and all of the different types that are available on this API.
 If you click the schema tab, you can take a look at this schema.

 ` See 0:55 in lesson `
 ![Schema tab shown on the side of the playground](https://res.cloudinary.com/dg3gyk0gu/image/upload/v1563555708/transcript-images/query-an-enumeration-type-with-graphql-schema-tab.png)

 [00:56] `allPets` returns a list of pets, and I can access all of the different fields on this pet type by scrolling down.
-Here, it says that category returns an option called `petCategory`. `petCategory` is an enumeration type that represents a restricted list of options for this field.
+Here, it says that category returns an option called `petCategory`. `petCategory` is an **enumeration type** that represents a **restricted list of options** for this field.
 Cat, dog, rabbit, and stingray.

 [01:18] Here's another tip you can use when exploring APIs with GraphQL Playground.
-You can hover over one of these field names and press command.
+You can **hover** over one of these field names and **press command**.
 This will allow you to click on that field, and it'll take you directly to that field definition in the schema.

-[01:31] We can do that for weight, command-click, command-click for name, but we can also do it for `allPets` and for `totalPets`.
+[01:31] We can do that for `weight`, command-click, command-click for `name`, but we can also do it for `allPets` and for `totalPets`.

 ## Send a Nested GraphQL Query
+_**Description:** In addition to returning lists or scalar values, it’s possible to return GraphQL objects from fields.
+In this lesson, we’ll take a closer look at the Photo type and how it can be used to store more complex data types.._

 Instructor: [00:00] I'd like to adjust this query to include a photo.
 I want to return a photo for each of these pets.
 Let's see if there's anything in the schema that'll help us out with that.